 Terms and Policies You Need To Know

-At the Law Office of David M. Bialke in Coon Rapids, I focus on helping Minnesota accident and injury victims get the compensation they are owed.
+At the Bialke Law in Coon Rapids, I focus on helping Minnesota accident and injury victims get the compensation they are owed.
 The workers’ compensation system has developed standards by which to define “disability,” either partial or total, temporary or permanent.

 Each state has its own schedule of benefits for each type of loss, so an attorney can help you understand the schedule and what to expect in the process.